mys-lang/package-semver/doc/index.rst

 About
 =====

-The semantic version package in the `Mys programming language`_.
+The semantic versioning package in the `Mys programming language`_.

 Project: https://github.com/mys-lang/package-semver